Why You as an Athlete Need to Prioritize Both.

 Particularly during the winter months, athletes compete in indoor sports such as basketball, wrestling, and hockey, as well as train inside weight rooms.
 Spending more time indoors in gyms, classrooms, and during practices and games means less sunlight-promoting vitamin D exposure for optimizing recovery, immune system and bone health, sports performance, and building muscle (via the natural release of vitamin D-boosting testosterone).
 Devoting more time to the great outdoors during daylight hours (not only during the upcoming winter months on sunny, cloudy, or cold days but year-round) renders remarkably similar health and performance-enhancing properties as the aforementioned sleep.

-Less Vitamin D Equals Greater Injury Risk/Poorer Sports Performance
+Less Vitamin D Equals Greater Injury Risk/Poorer Sports Performance.

-2015 study in the American Journal of Sports Medicine showed that players with low vitamin D levels had at least one bone fracture, and those released during pre-season from injury or poor performance also had very low levels of the “sunshine vitamin.”
+A 2015 study in the American Journal of Sports Medicine showed that players with low vitamin D levels had at least one bone fracture, and those released during pre-season from injury or poor performance also had very low levels of the “sunshine vitamin.”

 Low Vitamin D Levels Equal Decreased Muscle Power.